-December 31, 2017 Amortized Cost Un Gross realized Gains Un Gross realized Losses Fair Value Cash equivalents and marketable securities: Money market funds \$ 134,635 \$ - \$ - \$ 134,635 U.S. Treasuries 135,601 (47) 135,554 Government agency securities 58,979 - (29) 58,950 Total cash equivalents and marketable securities \$ 329,215 \$ \$ (76) \$ 329,139
+December 31, 2017 Amortized Cost Uni aross realized Gains Uni ross realized osses Fair Value Cash equivalents and marketable securities: Money market funds \$ 134,635 \$ \$ \$ 134,635 U.S. Treasuries 135,601 (47) 135,554 Government agency securities 58,979 (29) 58,950 Total \$ 329,215 \$ \$ (76) \$ 329,139 Government agency securities \$ 58,979 \$ \$ (29) \$ 58,95

-At March 31, 2018, the Company held 23 securities that were in an unrealized loss position.
-The aggregate fair value of securities held by the Company in an unrealized loss position for less than 12 months at March 31, 2018 was \$147.7 million, and there were no securities held by the Company in an unrealized loss position for more than 12 months.
-As of March 31, 2018, the Company did not intend to sell, and would not be more likely than not required to sell, the securities in an unrealized loss position before recovery of their amortized cost bases.
-Furthermore, the Company has determined that there was no material change in the credit risk of these securities.
-As a result, the Company determined it did not hold any securities with any other-than-temporary impairment as of March 31, 2018.
+At September 30, 2018, the Company held 41 securities that were in an unrealized loss position.
+The aggregate fair value of securities held by the Company in an unrealized loss position for less than 12 months at September 30, 2018 was \$230.3 million, and there were no securities held by the Company in an unrealized loss position for more than 12 months.
+Pursuant to the adoption of ASU 2016-01, the Company records changes in the fair value of its investments in corporate equity securities to "Other income (expense), net" in the Company's condensed consolidated statements of operations.
+The Company records unrealized gains (losses) on available-for-sale debt securities as a component of accumulated other comprehensive income (loss) until such gains and losses are realized.

+As of September 30, 2018, the Company did not intend to sell, and would not be more likely than not required to sell, the debt securities in an unrealized loss position before recovery of their amortized cost bases.
+Furthermore, the Company has determined that there were no material changes in the credit risk of the debt securities.
+As a result, the Company determined it did not hold any marketable securities with any other-than-temporary impairment as of

+September 30, 2018.

-There were no realized gains or losses on available-for-sale securities during the three months ended March 31, 2018 or 2017.
+There were no realized gains or losses on available-for-sale securities during the nine months ended September 30, 2018 or 2017.